bagisto/bagisto-docs/src/docs/package-development/menu.md

 **Shop Menu**: The frontend navigation that customers see is managed through the **Categories** section in the admin panel.
 These menus are automatically generated from your product categories and don't require package development.

-**Admin Menu**: The backend navigation that administrators use to manage the system.
-This is what we'll focus on in this section - creating custom admin menu items for your package.
+**Admin Menu**: This section focuses on the backend navigation that administrators use to manage the system.
+Specifically, we will cover how to create custom admin menu items for your package.

 Admin menus provide navigation structure for your package's administrative interface in Bagisto.
 They allow administrators to easily access different sections and features of your package from the admin panel sidebar.